CedricChnfr/portfolio/_posts/Courses/2024-10-03-middleware-iot.markdown

 ## PART A: GENERALITIES

 ### Presentation
-The "Middleware for IoT" course, taught by T. Monteil, was a fascinating journey into the world of communication protocols and middleware solutions for IoT.
-The course covered various middleware architectures and their applications in IoT, focusing on how to create scalable and efficient communication systems.
+The "Middleware for IoT" course, taught by T. Monteil, provided an in-depth look into communication protocols and middleware solutions for IoT.
+The course covered middleware architectures and their applications in IoT, focusing on how to create scalable and efficient communication systems.

 ## PART B: DESCRIPTIVE PART

 ### Experience Details

 #### Environment and Context
 During this course, I explored both theoretical and practical aspects of middleware for IoT.
 The increasing importance of efficient communication protocols in IoT highlighted the relevance of this subject.
-The hands-on sessions allowed me to apply the concepts learned in class to real-world scenarios, which was incredibly beneficial.
+The hands-on sessions allowed me to apply the concepts learned in class to real-world scenarios, which was beneficial.

 #### My Function
 In this course, I was responsible for: